30-Minute Lower Body Trisets

 What Are The Best Exercises For The Lower Body?

-Squats, lunges and deadlifts are some of the most effective exercises to strengthen the legs at home (Mayo Clinic).
+Squats, lunges and deadlifts are some of the most effective exercises to build leg muscles at home (Mayo Clinic).
 These compound exercises focus on building the glutes (butt), hamstrings (back of the legs), quads (top of the thighs), hips (hip flexors), adductors (inner thighs) and abductors (outer glutes).

 2 comments